mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 When empty, collapsible tanks take up 1% of the tonnage they use when full.
 They cost Cr500 per ton.

-**CONCEALED COMPARTMENT** A smuggler’s favorite, concealed compartments are cunningly hidden from visual searches and shielded against sensors, allowing them to be used to transport contraband or other questionable items.
+**CONCEALED COMPARTMENT** A smuggler's favorite, concealed compartments are cunningly hidden from visual searches and shielded against sensors, allowing them to be used to transport contraband or other questionable items.

-Up to 5% of a ship’s tonnage may be designated as a concealed compartment and inflicts DM–2 to Electronics (sensors) checks and DM–4 to Investigate checks made to search for it.
+Up to 5% of a ship's tonnage may be designated as a concealed compartment and inflicts DM–2 to Electronics (sensors) checks and DM–4 to Investigate checks made to search for it.

 Concealed compartments cost Cr20000 per ton.